dime-worldbank/dime-account-admin/README.md

 On the contrary, it makes collaboration across projects easier, and it does not require coordination between maintainers of many small teams.

+#### How to be a team maintainer

+Users are added and removed from the member tab
 Team maintainers can only add user that have already [requested and joined](#actions-for-the-dime-account) the DIME account.
 External collaborators can not be added to GitHub teams.